JetBrains/kotlin-mobile-docs/topics/concurrent-mutability.md

 The Kotlin/Native runtime includes a few different variations of Atomics.
 You can use them directly or from a library.

-Kotlin provides an experimental [`kotlinx.atomicfu`](https://github.com/Kotlin/kotlinx.atomicfu) library that is currently used only for internal purposes and is not supported publicly.
+Kotlin provides an experimental low-level [`kotlinx.atomicfu`](https://github.com/Kotlin/kotlinx.atomicfu) library that is currently used only for internal purposes and is not supported for general usage.
 You can use [Stately](https://github.com/touchlab/Stately), a utility library for multiplatform compatibility with Kotlin/Native-specific concurrency developed by [Touchlab](https://twitter.com/touchlabhq).

 ### `AtomicInt`/`AtomicLong`